BrookLovesYou/PineappleSearch/README.md

 Features

-    - User defined search index: The user defines all search index results in the results.yaml file.
+    - User-defined search index: All search index results are defined by the user in the results.yaml file.
-    - Search suggestions: As the user types, search suggestions will appear.
+    - Search suggestions: Suggestions appear as the user types.
     - Simplicity: No frills, no automation, just enough search engine for a homelab.

 Building: